When you buy a product through a link on our site, we may earn a commission. Learn More.

 Methyl Sulfonyl Methane (MSM)

 MSM is a chemical found in animals, plants and even in human beings.
-Though it is a natural chemical, it can now be manufactured in a laboratory.
-MSM is an oxidation product of dimethyl sulfoxide (DMSO).
+Though MSM is a natural chemical, it can now be manufactured in a laboratory and is an oxidation product of dimethyl sulfoxide (DMSO).
 However, unlike DMSO, MSM has no odor and as such is often referred to as “crystalline DMSO.”
 MSM is a popular ingredient, either mixed with other active ingredients or on its own, to help keep muscular tissue from deteriorating.
 Additionally, MSM has shown the possibility of being an anti-inflammatory medication – specifically as an ingredient for joint and pain supplements for dogs.

 In conclusion, many dog hip and joint supplement products have different ingredients and doses of glucosamine and chondroitin.
-Some products also contain things like turmeric, MSM and various vitamins and minerals to aid in the rebuilding of your dogs cartilage.
-So as our dogs age, we can make their transition to maturity a good one with exercise, good nutrition, vet visits and by giving our dogs hip and joint supplements.
+Some products also contain things like turmeric, MSM and various vitamins and minerals to aid in the rebuilding of your dogs cartilage, and they have different vitamin delivery methods.
+So as our dogs age, we can make their transition to maturity a good one with exercise, good nutrition, vet visits, immune system supplements, and by giving our dogs hip and joint supplements.